 I want the Word to be daily bread

 that nourishes me,

 makes me grow,

 Also, my daughters are random and remote in their Bible reading and I want to spend this December holiday reading the Bible with them for our morning devotions.
 I want the Lord to teach us how to really read His Word so that we grow, change, become more like Him.

-Following a link in her post I came to The World’s Best Bible Reading Program.
-Dan at Cerulean Sanctum.com describes how to read and re-read the scriptures, each time focussing on different aspects.
+Following a link in her post, I came to The World’s Best Bible Reading Program.
+Dan at Cerulean Sanctum.com describes how to read and re-read the scriptures, each time focusing on different aspects.
 He guarantees this:

 “If you make The World’s Best Bible-Reading Program your lifetime plan of reading the Bible, you’ll be transformed.“

 So we will read the Word, maybe just start with a few verses, and re-read those verses and